 Clean areas like your washroom, basement and under kitchen sinks thoroughly.
 Mold can grow where there is moisture.
 It can cause allergies, sinus infection or breathing problems, not to mention develop an unpleasant musty odour.
 If you think that your home has mold, buy a mold test kit at any hardware store or call a professional to find out and address the problem.

 The most common allergens inside the home are dust mites, dander (if you have a pet), and pollen from plants and flowers.
 Make sure to vacuum carpets and rugs as well as couches and sofas (be sure to get the hard-to-reach places like the corners and under the cushion if they are removable).
 Wash or replace mats.
 Remove dust from cupboards, shelves, windows and other surfaces using a damp rag.
-Be careful about opening your windows in mid-spring, especially if any family member has allergies.
-This is the time when the breeze can carry a high amount of plant spores or pollen.
+Be careful about opening your windows in mid-spring, especially if a family member has allergies.
+This is the time when the breeze can carry a large amount of plant spores or pollen.
 The Weather Network has a daily pollen forecast that you can check to track these allergens.
 This can help you prepare before ventilating your home or if you need to leave the house.

 Time to keep winter gear like skates, skis, winter jackets and others.
 Make sure to store them properly in your closet.
 You may have to re-arrange your wardrobe to make space.
 This makes it the best time to check if you have clothes, shoes and other accessories that you don’t use anymore and give them to someone in need.

 Get your backyard ready